cosmos/cosmos-sdk/docs/core/transactions.md

 The `Tx` service exposes a handful of utility functions, such as simulating a transaction or querying a transaction, and also one method to broadcast transactions.

 An example of broadcasting a transaction is shown in [TODO](https://github.com/cosmos/cosmos-sdk/issues/7657).
-Please note that the `BroadcastTx` endpoint takes `TxRaw`, not bytes.

 #### REST